DataDog/documentation/content/en/security/account_takeover_protection.md

 | Financial service apps that issue credit cards | Consumer platforms with stored gift cards |

 ## Attacker Strategies
 Attacks use publicly available automated tools for compromise.
-The tools and their configurations have varying capabilities for sophistication and scale.
+The tools and their configurations have varying capabilities in terms of sophistication and scale.

 ### Credential stuffing